Delta-Airlines-ig/Communistry2/README.md

 other ideas (not in order):
 add ammo counts
 reloading
+add more bullet types(eg. plasma bullet, missile bullet, basic bullet, fire bullet, etc..)
+random weapons
 make gui better
+better particle fx
 improve graphics and sound
+make all sprites solid white/black to make in-editor coloring easier
 building (??)
 make actual waves and randomly spawning enemies
 dungeons can be made later to replace waves
-improve enemy ai (additionally make it work by finding closest (or best) player)
+improve enemy ai (additionally make it work by finding closest (or strongest) player)
 stop errors from happening due to player dying
-add more enemy types
+add more enemy types(eg. fast enemy, shotgun enemy, turret enemy, boss, etc.)
 explosive boxes
 move build folder to not be in the same folder as assets
 main menu
+difficulty selector
 multiplayer (would be cool but idk how i would do that)
 make 2 weapon slots that you can switch between
 powerups (eg. +50% movement, +25% shootspeed, etc.)